• Europes biggest bike selection

 The best steel gravel bikes: our top 3

-There are many different steel gravel bikes on the market, and we want to discuss three of the best we have encountered.
+Many steel gravel bikes are on the market, and we want to discuss three of the best we have encountered.
 These bikes are known for their excellent build quality, unique features, and popularity in the community.
-Here is our top pick for a steel frame gravel bike.
+Here is our top pick for a steel-frame gravel bike.

 Best steel gravel bike: 1.
 Niner RLT Steel

 Known as a performance gravel steel bike.
 It’s light, fast, and equipped with great modern components and sizing, but it keeps that lovely feeling of riding steel.
-It's not the cheapest, but it's definitely one of the best.
-It is a great option for a steel gravel race bike.
+It's not the cheapest, but it's one of the best.
+It is an excellent option for a steel gravel race bike.

 Best steel gravel bikes